Purchases through our links may earn us a commission.

 The new Alder Lake CPUs from Intel are here.
 Out of the three K series CPUs, the Core i5-12600K looks like the best of the bunch, by far.
-Competitive pricing, superb gaming performance, and incredible multithreading performance at this price point combined with relatively modest power consumption make the 12600K an excellent purchase at the moment.
-If you’re interested in buying this CPU, let’s get you covered regarding the best motherboards for the Core i5-12600K.
-But before that, let’s talk about the CPU itself and whether you should go with DDR4 or DDR5.
+Competitive pricing, superb gaming performance, and incredible multi-threading performance at this price point combined with relatively modest power consumption make the 12600K an excellent purchase at the moment.
+The latest i5 part doesn’t require a top-of-the-line Z690 motherboard to work at its maximum capacity.
+If you want to check out which CPUs demand high-end boards, you could visit our motherboards section.

 The main reason for our recommendation is a capable VRM (sixteen 60A CPU phases) coupled with decent VRM heatsinks.
 In other words, you should have no issues running an overclocked 12600k on this board.
+When it comes to memory support, the Z690 UD supports DDR4 memory up to 5133 MT/s.

-Aside from powerful VRM, the Z690 UD supports DDR4 up to DDR4 5133.
-It has three PCIe 4.0 M.2 slots and six SATA III ports.
+The board features three PCIe 4.0 M.2 slots and six SATA III ports.
 The audio codec used isn’t clearly labeled (only mentioned as Realtek audio codec), so it’s safe to say that we’re talking about a budget audio solution here.
 At least you get 2.5Gb LAN.
 And if you need wireless connectivity, the AC version of this board comes with Wi-Fi 6 and Bluetooth 5.2.

 Expansion options include one PCIe 5.0 x16 slot, two PCIe x1 slots, and two PCIe 3.0 x16 slots working at x4 and x1.
 Rear I/O hosts ten USB ports (1xUSB-C 20Gbps; 1xUSB 3.2 10Gbps; 4xUSB 3.2 5Gbps, 4xUSB 2.0), an RJ-45 port, PS/2 port, three audio jacks, and an HDMI 2.1+DisplayPort combo.
 Finally, the board also comes with BIOS flash and CMOS reset buttons.
 You can locate both buttons on the lower right side of the PCB.

-2. MSI Z690 Tomahawk: Best mind-range motherboard for 12600K
+MSI Z690 Tomahawk: Best mind-range motherboard for i5-12600K

-Moving on upwards to the mid-range market, we have the MSI Z690 Tomawahk, a well-rounded Z690 board that’s a perfect combination for the 12600K.
+The MSI Z690 Tomawahk is a well-rounded Z690 model and the best mid-range board for the 12600K.
 First of all, we love the design.
 All-black with lots of heatsinks, pre-installed I/O shield, and without flashy RGB.
 The brushed metal effect on the heatsinks is our personal favorite.

-The Z690 Tomahawk comes with Wi-Fi 6 card that also has Bluetooth 5.2 support.
-The rear I/O provides eight USB ports (1xUSB-C 20Gbps; 3xUSB 10Gbps; 2xUSB 3.2 5Gbps; 2xYSB 2.0), an RJ-45 port, six audio jacks, Wi-Fi antennas, HDMI 2.1+DisplayPort combo, and a Flash BIOS button.
-Extra features include debug LEDs, a clear CMOS jumper, and an internal Thunderbolt connector.
+The board includes a Wi-Fi 6 card with Bluetooth 5.2 support.
+The rear I/O provides eight USB ports (including a USB-C 20Gbps), an RJ-45 port, six audio jacks, Wi-Fi antenna connections, HDMI 2.1, DisplayPort combo, and a Flash BIOS button.
+Additional features are debug LEDs, a clear CMOS jumper, and an internal Thunderbolt connector.

 Gigabyte Z690M Aorus Elite AX: Best mATX motherboard for i5-12600K

-There are four mATX Z690 boards in total, and the Gigabyte Z690M Aorus Elite looks like the best combination between price and features included.
+There are four mATX Z690 boards in total, and the Gigabyte Z690M Aorus Elite looks like the best Micro ATX for the 12600K CPU.
 First of all, we have twelve 60A CPU power phases with decent-looking heatsinks.
 This setup should run an overclocked 12600K without thermal issues.